 “It’s really good,” Woody said of the Sept.
 5 Volunteer Fair opportunities.
 “There are a lot of group volunteer options for a lot of organizations I’m in.
 I can get a lot of people out (to support them).”

-Roommates and School of Nursing freshmen majors Courtney Edde, 18, of Lewisburg, Tennessee, and Sarah-Kate Blackburn of Cornersville, Tennessee, also checked out various nonprofits.
+School of Nursing freshmen roommates Courtney Edde, 18, of Lewisburg, Tennessee, and Sarah-Kate Blackburn of Cornersville, Tennessee, also checked out various nonprofits.

 “I really like hospice,” Blackburn said after visiting with representatives from Avalon Hospice in Murfreesboro.
 The pair also spoke with Nourish Food Bank representatives.

 The Volunteer Fair is a Connection Point activity, helping students find involvement with companies and organizations outside of their academic pursuits.